Office of Ocean Exploration and Research (OER), National Oceanic and Atmospheric Administration (NOAA), Department of Commerce (DOC).

-NOAA is soliciting applications to fill up to six vacancies on the OEAB with individuals demonstrating expertise in areas relevant to the statutory purpose of the OEAB and the ocean exploration act established under 33 U.S.C.
-3401 et seq.
+NOAA is soliciting applications to fill up to four vacancies on the OEAB with individuals demonstrating expertise in areas of scientific research relevant to ocean exploration, including marine archaeology, or ocean-science education and communication.
+Representatives of other federal agencies involved in ocean exploration are encouraged to apply.
 The new OEAB members will serve initial three-year terms, renewable once.

 The purpose of the OEAB is to advise the NOAA Administrator on matters pertaining to ocean exploration.
 The OEAB functions as an advisory body in accordance with the Federal Advisory Committee Act (FACA), as amended, 5 U.S.C.
 App., with the exception of section 14.
 It reports to the NOAA Administrator, as directed by 33 U.S.C.
 3405.

 The OEAB consists of approximately ten members, including a chair and co-chair(s), designated by the NOAA Administrator in accordance with FACA requirements and the terms of the approved OEAB Charter.

 The OEAB was established: